iBDFrankfurt/APProVe/README.md

 ## Installing APProVe
 We created a script to help you guide through the installation.
 You can find it in this repository or under this link: https://gitlab.ibdf-frankfurt.de/uct/open-approve/-/blob/master/install.sh
+The script will deploy it locally, if you want to deploy it on a server you have to adjust the .env **before** running the install.sh script.

 ### The script will do the following things:
 1. Check if docker, docker-compose and git are installed